createstructure/createstructure.github.io/docs/README.md

 ### Description
 ![](http://aimhigherafrica.com/wp-content/uploads/2018/09/o6.png)
-This is the magic :octocat: bot :octocat: by Castellani Davide With this programm you can easily create a repository on GitHub :octocat: with a basic template, personalized for your use.
+This is the magic :octocat: bot :octocat: by Castellani Davide With this program, you can easily create a repository on GitHub :octocat: with a basic template, personalized for your use.

 ### Required
 ![](http://jeffnielsen.com/wp-content/uploads/2014/06/required-cropped.png)